tamj0rd2/ModRDN/README.md

 - Creating a custom map with 2 labs on it was not successful.
 The game still complain about not having enough labs
 - The previous bullet point + changing the HQ ControllerType to 5 (which is the correct controller type for the lab ebp) did not work.
 The map would not show up in the map selection dropdown list
-- Changing HQ (`RDNEBPs.cpp`) to point to structures\lab instead of structures\HQ worked :D
+- The previous bullet point + changing HQ (`RDNEBPs.cpp`) to point to structures\lab instead of structures\HQ worked :D

+And of course, the map will never load successfully unless all of the required EBPs are inside of RDNMod\Data\art\ebps\structures etc

+I went through a similar process with coal

+- added coal to the map
+- map would not show in selector
+- added ebps for coal to the mod
+- map showed but pwaited
+- changed cashpile controller type and set the correct EBP path - all good!

 ## Glossary

-IC installation directory: The folder where IC is installed
+ICInstallationDirectory: The folder where IC is installed

 EBP: Entity blueprint

+EC: Entity Controller

 Root: <ICInstallationDirectory>\data

+Ted: Object Editor